In 2001 the Washtenaw County Trial Court, at the direction of the Michigan Supreme Court, instituted an Alternative Dispute Resolution (ADR) Plan.

 An Approved Mediator List is maintained by the Supervisor of the Central Assignment office.
 (ADR Clerk) This list is available for review at each judge’s office, or the Central Assignment / ADR office located at the Washtenaw County Courthouse.

 Parties work together to chose their mediator.
 They have access to the Approved Mediator list, but they may use someone not on the list if they choose.
 However, should the parties find that they are unable to agree on a mediator, one will be appointed to them from the approved list by the ADR Clerk.

 About Our Mediators

 As part of the application process, mediators are required to attend specialized training.
 They must also observe and conduct mediations with trained mediators.
-A special panel of ADR committee members reviews the applications.
 If all qualifications are met, the names are then added to the Approved Mediator Lists.
 The ADR application review process is done twice per year.